Parents have dreams for their children.

 The parents I know constantly ask God to guide and protect them, to make their children the saints they’re called to be!
 They want to protect their children from negative influences, including a sexualized culture that tries to shove itself into children’s faces at a young age.
 They desperately want to keep pornography from creeping into their children’s lives, but they’re just not sure how to do that.

 If you’re a parent, does this sound like you?

 If so, then we have good news!
 Through some survey findings and a bit of research, we’ve discovered a few practical steps that any parent can take regardless of your technical knowledge.

 In 2016, a large US Catholic high school anonymously surveyed the majority of their male students on pornography use.
-The results below are the cumulative percentages for all grades.
+The results below, published here at the first time and without naming the diocese at its request, are the cumulative percentages for all grades.
 The survey was administered anonymously during Theology classes.
 We pray that this information will encourage parents to protect their children from pornography.